2022–23 FC Barcelona Femení season: March

 On 5 March, following the international break, Barcelona defeated Villarreal 5–0 to achieve their 50th consecutive league win under Jonatan Giráldez (out of 50).
 Asisat Oshoala and Salma Paralluelo scored one goal each.
 Norwegian forward Caroline Graham Hansen came on in the 65th minute after four months out with injury, scoring a hat-trick.
 Jana Fernández also made her first appearance after over a year of recovery following an injury she suffered on 14 February 2022.
 Aitana Bonmatí recorded a hat-trick of assists, providing for Paralluelo and Graham Hansen's first and second goals.
+Before the match, the four winners of The Best were presented with their trophies on the pitch, sharing them with the fans.
+Later in the day, they received the same ovation at the Camp Nou before the men's match against Valencia.

 Spain's court of arbitration for sport dismissed Barcelona's appeal to be reinstated in the Copa de la Reina on 10 March.
 Without reviewing the case, it upheld the sanction, which had also been upheld by the appeals committee.
 Though the last avenue of sporting appeal, Barcelona would still be able to challenge the decision in a legal court, which Catalan state broadcaster CCMA suggested they may choose to do for precedent.

 On 11 March, Barcelona beat Levante 4–0 away, with Aitana Bonmatí scoring two goals, while Clàudia Pina and Fridolina Rolfö scored one goal each.